sethvargo/vault-kubernetes-workshop/README.md

 ## 15 Configure Vault to talk to Kubernetes

-Next we need to configure the Vault cluster to talk to our new Kubernetes cluster ("my-company").
+Next we need to configure the Vault cluster to talk to our new Kubernetes cluster ("my-apps").
 We will need to give Vault the IP address of the cluster, the CA information, and the service account to use for accessing the token reviewer API.